lvm/LiveOSC2.sc/README.md

 ## Example

 ```
-// LiveOSC2.sc talks to LiveOSC2 (an Ableton Control Surface)
+// LiveOSC2.sc is a SC Extension that talks to LiveOSC2 (an Ableton Control Surface)
 l = LiveOSC2.new;

-// which allows to change the tempo
+// and allows to change the tempo
 l.tempo(136);

 // mute tracks